coastal-science/call-catalog-viewer/FAQ.md

 # About the catalogue

-## Dialects of Killer Whales in Coastal Northeastern Pacific Waters: A Catalogue of Call Types of Resident and Bigg’s populations.
+## Dialects of Killer Whales in Coastal Northeastern Pacific Waters: A Catalogue of Call Types

 ## Introduction and Background